zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Clustering TSSs

-TSSs are often clustered together into Transcription Start Regions (TSRs).
-These clusters tend to capture the nature of the trancsription landscape better than looking at individual TSSs.
-Furthermore, cluster shape features have been shown to correlate with various functional gene control classes.
+Initiation is rarely heterogeneous.
+It is generally the case that a gene will have multiple TSSs clustered into a TSR, and so analyzing TSRs versus individual TSSs will provide more realistic information on initiation.
+Moreover, TSR shape features have been shown to correlate with distinct gene classes.

 ### Distance Clustering

-TSSexploereR has a distance clustering algorithm built in.
-This approach clusters TSSs that pass a read threshold and are within a certain distance.
-If desired, TSRs dervived from more advanced clustering methods, such as Paraclu and RECLU from CAGEr, can be imported directly.
+To identify TSRs, TSRexploreR uses a distance clustering method.
+This approach groups TSSs that pass a certain read threshold and are within a certain distance from one another into TSRs.
+However, if you have called TSRs using other methods (e.g. Paraclu or RECLU), they can be imported directly.

 ```
 exp <- tss_clustering(exp, threshold = 3, max_distance = 25)